Pollution activities

 Air:

-How clean is the air you breathe?
+How clean is the air we share & breathe?

 - Take two clean containers and fill each half full with distilled water.